PaulMathon/trombinoscope/Readme.md

 All the test files are located in the [/test](./test) folder and their names are respecting the [name].test.js naming convention.
 To execute the tests, just run the following command: `npm run test`.

+## Configuration

+Two configuration files are contained in the [config](./src/config) folder:
+- config.dev.js: used for development mode
+- config.prod.js: used for production mode

 ## File Organization

 [root]